henfee/magic-wormhole/docs/dilation-protocol.md

 others.
 It may wait an extra few seconds in the hopes of getting a "better" connection (faster, cheaper, etc), but eventually it will select one.

 L3 is the current selected connection.
+There is one L3 for each generation.
 At all times, the wormhole will have exactly zero or one L3 connection.
 L3 is responsible for the selection process, connection monitoring/keepalives, and serialization/deserialization of the plaintext frames.
 L3 delivers decoded frames and connection-establishment events up to L4.

 L4 is the persistent higher-level channel.
 It is created as soon as the first L3 connection is selected, and lasts until wormhole is closed entirely.
 L4